estafette/estafette.io/content/usage/best-practices.md

 ---
 title: "Best practices"
-description: "The best practices when using Estafette CI"
+description: "The best practices when using Estafette"
 weight: 3
 ---